-Why Belarusians don’t speak their native language?
+Why Belarusians don’t speak the Belarusian language?
 This is one of the most delicate and tiresome questions a foreigner may ask a local.

 Belarusian and Russian are the official languages of Belarus.
 But how come present-day Belarusians speak Russian better than their mother tongue?